-\underline{\em Non-adaptive attacks} -- The evaluations of existing defenses (\meg,\,\mcite{fine-pruning,neural-cleanse,strip,tabor}) often assume static, non-adaptive attacks, without fully accounting for the adversary's possible countermeasures, which however is critical for modeling the adversary's optimal strategies and assessing the attack vulnerabilities in realistic settings.
+\underline{Non-adaptive attacks} -- The evaluation of the existing defense\mcite{fine-pruning,neural-cleanse,strip,tabor} often assume static, non-adaptive attacks, without fully accounting for the adversary's possible countermeasures, which however is critical for modeling the adversary's optimal strategies and assessing the attack vulnerabilities in realistic settings.